wtclarke/fsl_mrs/docs/user_docs/dynamic.rst

 :code:`Bounds` variable - :code:`dict`:
     This dictionary provides lower and upper bounds for free parameters.

-Dynamic models and gradients variable - function definitions:
+Dynamic models and gradients - function definitions:
     If a mapped parameter has been identified as `dynamic` then a functional relationship between the mapped parameter and the time variable and free parameters must be given.

     These relationships are described using python functions.
     Each function listed in the `Parameters` dict must be defined.
-In addition a function providing the gradient of that function must be defined.
+    In addition a function providing the gradient of that function must be defined with a name suffix :code:`_grad`.
+    Custom initialisation functions can be defined for each dynamic function.
+These must return estimates of the free parameters and named with a suffix :code:`_init`.

 Example Syntax
 **************